sajjadanwar0/sajjadanwar0/README.md

 ## Background

-Eight years of software-engineering experience across distributed backends, production AI systems (RAG over compliance content, and full-stack applications, in addition to the research above.
+Eight+ years of software-engineering experience across distributed backends, production AI systems (RAG over compliance content, and full-stack applications, in addition to the research above.